 6. Official GRE scores (Graduate Record Examination) or the GRE Waiver Request

-Applicants to the MPA, MIA and MSEd in Higher Education Administration are required to submit official GRE scores, but may request a waiver within the application.
-Applicants to the Executive MPA are not required to submit GRE scores.
+Applicants to the MPA and MIA are required to submit official GRE scores, but may request a waiver within the application.
+Applicants to the MSEd in Higher Education Administration and the Executive MPA are not required to submit GRE scores.

 Educational Testing Service (ETS) www.ets.org

-International students are required to submit the following additional information for the application process:
+International applicants are required to submit the following additional information for the application process:

-- TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Service) scores; (please use code 2027 to submit your TOEFL scores).
-Applicants who completed their Bachelor's Degree in a country where English is not an official language are required to submit TOEFL or IELTS scores.
+- TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Service) scores.
+Applicants who completed their Bachelor's Degree in a country where English is not the official language of instruction are required to submit either TOEFL or IELTS scores.

 Applicants admitted to the MPA, MIA, or MSEd-HEA program who do not have at least one year of relevant experience will be required to complete an internship and an additional 3-credit internship class as part of their program.
 The internship requirement will be explicitly stated in the acceptance letter.
 Students should speak to an academic advisor early on in their program to fully understand the requirement.

-If you have questions about applying to these programs, please contact Austin W. Marxe School of Public and International Affairs' Office of Graduate Admissions and Enrollment Services at email@example.com
+If you have questions, please contact Austin W. Marxe School of Public and International Affairs' Office of Graduate Admissions and Enrollment Services at email@example.com or (646) 660-6750.